Unlocking the Secrets to Lease Renewals: 10 Surefire Resident Retention Ideas

 While you can never promise 100% safety and security anywhere, you still want your residents to feel safe and relaxed in their homes.
 Upgrading your property with smart locks or controlled, gated access can offer them peace of mind (and justify a rent increase, if needed).

-Adding smart locks to your units not only enhances security but also serves as a lease renewal incentive because it offers residents the modern technology they desire in today’s digital world.
+Adding smart locks to your units enhances security and serves as a lease renewal incentive because it offers residents the modern technology they desire in today’s digital world.
 Smart locks prevent residents from accidentally locking themselves out of their units as well because residents can set an access PIN code with just their smartphone.
 They can also provide that access code to family, friends, or even the dog walker.
-Your residents will also appreciate not having to carry around bulky keys anymore, too.
+Your residents will also appreciate not having to carry around bulky keys anymore.

 6. Ease Your Pet Policy